 With the release of iOS 16, Apple introduced Live Activities, and later with iPhone 14 Pro, the Dynamic Island—two powerful tools that allow us to present real-time, glanceable updates directly on the Lock Screen and at the top of the screen on the Dynamic Island.
 These features are designed to keep users informed about ongoing activities, like delivery tracking, live sports scores, or wait times, without requiring them to unlock their devices or open the app.

 In this two-part guide, we’ll discuss everything you need to know to integrate Live Activities and Dynamic Island effectively in your iOS app.
-We'll detail each step from understanding design constraints to setting up a Live Activity, handling updates, and adding interactions.
+We'll detail each step from understanding design constraints to setting up a Live Activity and handling updates.

 What we're going to cover in this first part,